Pan Cooked Steak: 5 Simple & Delicious Steps

 Well Done | 160+ |

-- For a crustier sear, press down lightly with tongs.
+- For a better crust, press down lightly with tongs during searing.

-- Add butter and herbs toward the end so they don’t burn.
+- Add butter and herbs at the end so they don’t burn.

 Check out “The Reverse Sear: The Best Cooking Method” for Steak a just damn tasty read at artofmanliness.com.